happner/happner/docs/starting.md

 * Starts all internal local infrastructure
 * Begins listeing on the network.
+* Generates local module and componentInstances per the config
 * Begins connection attempts to remote MeshNodes (endpoints)
-* Generates modules and componentInstances per the config
 * Assembles the exchange and event api layers
 * Ammends the exchange and event api with each established connection to remote MeshNodes
-* Reports up
+* Reports ready

 ##### Start

 * Calls the start method on any components that specified one.
 This allows components an initialization step that occurs after all mesh connections have been made.
+* Reports started

 These two steps can be done separately (by hand).